nesono/repo_structure/example/README.md

-# Example Repo Structsure Usages
+# Example Repo Kondo

-tba
+This sub folder is a show case for the features of Repo Kondo.